2024 North Macedonian presidential election

 Presidential elections were held in North Macedonia on 24 April 2024.
 Incumbent Stevo Pendarovski of the ruling centre-left Social Democrats ran for re-election to a second term.

-No candidate received a majority of votes in the first round, with right-wing challenger Gordana Siljanovska-Davkova placing first by a wide margin with 41% of the vote, while Pendarovski finished second with 20% of the vote.
+No candidate received a majority of the vote in the first round, with right-wing challenger Gordana Siljanovska-Davkova placing first by a wide margin with 41% of the vote, while Pendarovski finished second with 20% of the vote.
 The two faced off in the second round run-off on 8 May, which was held alongside parliamentary elections.
 In the second round, Siljanovska defeated the incumbent Pendarovski with 69% of the vote and became the first woman to be elected president of North Macedonia.
 She was inaugurated on 12 May.

 Electoral system

 The President of North Macedonia is elected using a modified two-round system; a candidate can only be elected in the first round of voting if they receive the equivalent of over 50% of the vote from all registered voters.
 In the second round, voter turnout must be at least 40% for the result to be deemed valid.
 Before 2009, the constitution required turnout in the second round to be 50% to validate the result.
 However, the XXXI amendment approved on 9 January 2009 lowered the threshold to 40%, as the then-government feared the trend of reducing turnouts would lead to presidential elections being frequently invalidated.
 In the 2009 presidential elections, second round turnout was just 42.6%.

 In order to contest the election, potential candidates are required to collect signatures from at least 10,000 registered voters or 30 MPs.

 The constitution mandates that the President must be over 40 years of age and have lived in the country for ten of the last fifteen years.

 Campaigning began on 4 April 2024.